 Scholarly Commons Citation

 Tague, Peter W., "Guilty Pleas or Trials: Which Does the Barrister Prefer?"
 (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 830.
+830.